-- 1. The appropriateness and relevance in fulfilling a need of the Air Force Nuclear Weapons Center (AFNWC).
-An account of how the proposal meets an AFNWC technical area indicates appropriateness and relevance.
-While not required, a signed customer memorandum and/or letter of support from other Government personnel may be indicators of appropriateness and relevance. - 2.
+- 1. The appropriateness and relevance in fulfilling a need of the DAF.
+Appropriate and relevant proposals will provide an account of how they meet an Air Force technical area need.
+A signed customer memorandum and/or letter of support from other Government personnel may be indicators of appropriateness and relevance. - 2.
 Technical approach.
 The technical approach soundness, technical merit, and innovation of the proposed technical approach, as well as its differentiation from current customer alternatives.
 Includes the proposed Principal Investigators'/Project Managers', supporting staff, and consultants' qualifications to execute the proposed approach. - 3.
 The potential for Government or private sector commercialization and benefits expected to accrue from commercialization.
 The SBC's record of commercializing SBIR or other research, the existence of Phase II follow-on commitments for the subject research, and matching funding, whether from Government or private sources, are evidence of commercialization potential.